KayelC/JRPG/README.md

 # JRPG
-JRPG Game Inspired by ATLUS games.
+JRPG Game Inspired by the Persona Series, and Metaphor: Refantazio games by ATLUS.

 All Rights Reserved License